-- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the sixth Control Panel option from the top (Face Recognition). - Use [◄] and [▶] to select "□ Face Detection: Normal" and then press [SET]. - 4.
-Point the camera at the subject(s).

-The camera will detect human faces and display a frame around each one.

-The camera will focus and the frames around the faces it focuses on will turn green.
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the seventh Control Panel option from the top (Face Recognition). - Use [◄] and [▶] to select "□ Face Detection: Normal" and then press [SET]. - Point the camera at the subject(s).
+The camera will detect human faces and display a - The camera will detect human faces and display a frame around each one. - Half-press the shutter button.The camera will focus and the frames around the faces